-3.4.
+3.3.
 Augmented Environments

-Participants: Yohan Lasorsa, Jacques Lemordant, David Liodenot, Thibaud Michel, Mathieu Razafimahazo.
+Participants: Yohan Lasorsa, Jacques Lemordant, David Liodenot, Thibaud Michel, Mathieu Razafimahazo, Nabil Layaïda.

 The term Augmented Environments refers collectively to ubiquitous computing, context-aware computing, and intelligent environments.
 The goal of our research on these environments is to introduce personal Augmented Reality (AR) devices, taking advantage of their embedded sensors.
 We believe that personal AR devices such as mobile phones or tablets will play a central role in augmented environments.
-These environments offer the possibility of using ubiquitous computation, communication, and sensing to present context-sensitive information and services to the user.
+These environments offer the possibility of using ubiquitous computation, communication, and sensing to enable the presentation of context-sensitive information and services to the user.